skittles1/lexerkod/README.md

 * Coloring of keywords, numbers, operators and $ symbol
 * #region and #endregion folding
 * Folding at brackets and multi-line comments

+As of v1.03 the only themes available are the default (white background) and Notepad++ Deep Black themes.

 Download Plugin
 --------------